asnaencorerpg/asnaencorerpg.github.io/dox/HEADINGDISKSPEC.md

 ---
-title: TotalPrintSpec
+title: HeadingDiskSpec

-Id: TotalPrintSpec
+Id: HeadingDiskSpec
 TocParent: aerLrfOpCodesMain
-TocOrder: 1560
+TocOrder: 1115

 ---

-**TotalPrintSpec** is migrated and defines the Heading specs of a print file.
+**HeadingDiskSpec** is migrated and defines the Heading specs of a print file.
 It is generated in place of an O-Specs specified with an "H", and placed after a [BegCycleOutput](BegCycleOutput.html); one for each heading.

 ```
-TotalPrintSpec
+HeadingDiskSpec
  Fmt (Format name)
 Cond (Conditional indicator)
 FetchOverflow (<u>*No</u>  | *Yes)
 ```

 ### Parameters